supratikchatterjee16/perfectconfig/README.md

 from perfectconfig import config_store config_store.initialize(org_name, app_name, prompt=False)
 ```

 Automatic detection and backup, on config schema changes, with proper porting of existing configurations, allowing for backups for reverting deployments.

+Creating a debug mode, that updates the application configuration from defaults every time(with options to prevent debug mode inside the configuration defintion: i.e. `GlobalConfig._no_debug : bool` and `config_store.initialize(org, product, format="json", single_file=True, user=True, debug=False)`).

+Recreation of deleted configuration files from defaults/prompts.